lsst/df-ops/docs/usdf-applications/monitoring/sasquatch/info.rst

 ..
 Dependencies on systems external to S3DF including in US DAC, France or UK DF, or other external systems.
 This can be none.

 * LHN Connection to the Summit
+* Pipeline metrics from France and UK DFs

 Disaster Recovery
 =================